john-itcsolutions/cheirrs/README.md

 `charm build -o ..path/to/cheirrs`

-`cd ..path/to/cheirrs`

-`juju deploy ./smart-web`
+`cd ../cheirrs && juju deploy ./smart-web`

 <!-- `juju config smart-web cuda-version=9.2.148-1`

 `juju config smart-web install-cuda=True` -->

-We would also like to be able to develop the postgresql database structure and details ('house' database') using pgadmin4.
-To this end we construct a 'pgadmin4' charm as follows.
+We would also like to be able to develop the postgresql database structure and details ('house' database) using pgadmin4.
+To this end we construct a 'pgadmin4' charm as follows (with inspiration from 'smart-web').

 From your outer working directory: